 Pierce County and the Cities of Blackshear, Offerman, and Patterson are all members of the National Flood Insurance Program.
 Pierce County and the Cities of Blackshear, Offerman, and Patterson do not participate in the Community Rating System (CRS) program.
-As of 2017, they were not eligible, according to FEMA (http://www.fema.gov/library/viewRecord.do?id=3629).
+As of 2021, they were not eligible according to FEMA.

-G. General Overall HRV Summary of Hurricanes/Tropical Storms Events And Their Impact On The Community:
+G. General Overall HRV Summary of Hurricanes/Tropical Storms Events and Their Impact on The Community: